Roy Lee Jackson

-Roy Lee Jackson (born May 1, 1954) is a former Major League Baseball pitcher likely best remembered for his stint with the Toronto Blue Jays in the early 80s.
+Roy Lee Jackson (born May 1, 1954) is an American former professional baseball pitcher.
+He played for the New York Mets, Toronto Blue Jays, San Diego Padres, and Minnesota Twins across 10 seasons.

 Early years

 Jackson was born in Opelika, Alabama.
 He was drafted by the Houston Astros upon graduation from Opelika High School in the 12th round of the 1972 Major League Baseball draft, but did not sign.
 Instead, he attended Tuskegee University.
 After three years with the Tuskegee Golden Tigers college baseball team, he signed as an amateur free agent with the New York Mets.

 New York Mets

 Jackson went 28-21 with a 3.09 earned run average over three seasons in the Mets' farm system when he received his first September call-up in 1977.
 He received a no decision in his major league debut against the Montreal Expos, pitching 5.2 innings and allowing three earned runs.
 All told, he made four starts over the remainder of the season, losing twice to the St. Louis Cardinals.

 September call-ups seemed to be a theme in Jackson's Mets career.
 He spent the following two seasons in the minors, getting a call up in September each time.
 In 1979, he was used more in relief, and earned his first win against the Cardinals.

 He spent roughly half the 1980 season in the majors.
 On July 19, he pitched his only career complete game victory against the Cincinnati Reds, and notched his only career extra base hit off Charlie Leibrandt.
 He would lose his next four starts, however, and be moved into the bullpen.
-On September 13, he eaned his first career save against the Chicago Cubs, pitching three innings of one hit ball.
+On September 13, he earned his first career save against the Chicago Cubs, pitching three innings of one hit ball.
 During the off season, he was traded to the Toronto Blue Jays for infielder Bob Bailor.